SS Jan Pieterszoon Coen: Building

-Eight single ended forced draft Scotch boilers with two furnaces each provided steam for two triple expansion engines with an indicated horsepower (IHP) of 6,000, registry showing nominal horsepower (NHP) of 1,364, driving twin screw propellers.
-Boilers and engines were manufactured by Nederlandche Fabrik van Werktuigen and SpoorwegMaterieel, Amsterdam.
-The ship was electrically lighted throughout with some electrical auxiliaries including one steering engine, another being steam driven as were the cargo working winches.
+Eight single ended forced draft Scotch boilers with two furnaces each provided steam for two three-cylinder triple expansion steam engines driving twin screw propellers.
+The combined power of the twin engines was rated at 1,364 NHP or 7,400 ihp.
+Boilers and engines were manufactured by Nederlandsche Fabrik van Werktuigen and SpoorwegMaterieel, Amsterdam.
+The ship was electrically lit throughout with some electrical auxiliaries including one steering engine, another being steam driven as were the cargo working winches.

-As built the ship had accommodation for 202 first class passengers in 107 cabins and four suites, 128 second class passengers in 49 cabins, 46 third class passengers in 16 cabins and 42 fourth class passengers.
+As built, the ship had accommodation for 202 first class passengers in 107 cabins and four suites, 128 second class passengers in 49 cabins, 46 third class passengers in 16 cabins and 42 fourth class passengers.
 First class passengers had access to a deck saloon, a verandah cafe, smoking room, nursery, gymnasium, photographic dark room and a 138-seat dining saloon.
 The crew was 161.

-Navigation and safety equipment included wireless and submarine signals (bells) and fourteen boats, two powered, sufficient for all persons aboard.
+Navigation and safety equipment included wireless telegraphy and submarine signals and fourteen lifeboats, two powered, enough for all persons aboard.
+By 1918 her wireless call sign was PFL.
+By 1930 she also had wireless direction finding.
+By 1934 the four-letter call sign PEZP had superseded both her code letters and her three-letter call sign.

 Early career

 Sea trials

-After being completed in June 1915, Jan Pieterszoon Coen became the new flagship of the Stoomvaart Maatschappij Nederland and was also the largest ship ever to be built in the Netherlands at the time.
+After being completed in June 1915, Jan Pieterszoon Coen became the new flagship of the Stoomvaart Maatschappij Nederland, and was also the largest ship ever to be built in the Netherlands at the time.
 She completed her sea trials in IJmuiden in June 1915 with several passengers aboard, including the company's president J.B.A Jonckheer, four ministers with their spouses, the Mayor of Amsterdam with his spouse and two law enforcers.
 There were also a high number of officials, important business relation officials and the supervisory boards and the boards of shipyard and shipping company of the SMN.

 The ship's Master at the time was Captain H.G.J Uylkens who led the ship to open seas together with the tugboat Cycloop van Zurmülen.
 The ship sailed South past Zandvoort, Katwijk, Noordwijk and Scheveningen.
 During lunch however, a submarine was spotted by the guests and crew.
 Everyone became worried at first, but it was soon clear that it was a Dutch submarine that was given orders to guide Jan Pieterszoon Coen back to IJmuiden.
 The ship completed her sea trials and arrived back in IJmuiden without incident.

 Active service

-On 11 September 1915 at 3PM, Jan Pieterszoon Coen left Amsterdam, Netherlands for her maiden voyage to Batavia.
+On 11 September 1915 at 3pm, Jan Pieterszoon Coen left Amsterdam, Netherlands for her maiden voyage to Batavia, Dutch East Indies.
 She sailed through the Mediterranean Sea and the Suez Canal to reach her destination.

-SS Jan Pieterszoon Coen left Amsterdam for Batavia again on 1 Januari 1916, but this time she would sail around Cape of Good Hope and Cape Town to reach Batavia.
-She would arrive on 17 February 1916 before returning to the Netherlands, where she arrived on 6 May.
+Jan Pieterszoon Coen left Amsterdam for Batavia again on 1 Januari 1916, but this time she would sail around Cape of Good Hope and Cape Town to reach Batavia.
+She arrived on 17 February 1916 before returning to the Netherlands, where she arrived on 6 May.
 After the war, the ship would continue to sail the Amsterdam – Batavia route.